EdbMails EDB Recovery and Migration software

 Run the cmdlet eseutil/mh to verify if the database is in the Clean Shutdown state

-2. Restart the Microsoft Exchange Information Store
+2. Restart the Microsoft Exchange server Information Store

 Restart-Service MSExchangeIS